 Octium's underwriting risk profile is derived from the Standard Formula allowing for the impact of diversification.
-As at 31 December 2020 the SCR for this module is €36.7m (2019: €30.9m) with intramodule diversification of 13.4% (2019: 14.8%) i.e. allowance for diversification between underwriting risks.
+At 31 December 2021 the SCR for this module is €40.8m (2020: €36.7m) with intramodule diversification of 13.9% (2020: 13.4%) i.e. allowance for diversification between underwriting risks.
 The key underwriting risks to which Octium is exposed are set out below: